 The consolidation phase of treatment lasts several months.

+Side effects of both types of radiotherapy can include hair loss, nausea and fatigue.
 The side effects should pass once your course of radiotherapy has been completed.
-Read more about radiotherapy.

 Bone marrow and stem cell transplants